veloren/book/src/compile/compiling.md

 ## Compile-time dependencies

-Before compiling you must install the following denendencies:
+On Linux, you might need to install the following dependencies:

 - ld (binutils)
 - libudev-dev